Cide Hamete Benengeli

 In the preface of Part One of the novel (published in 1605), Cervantes indicates that he is not the original author, but is simply passing on information that can be found in "the archives of La Mancha".
 At the end of Chapter VIII, Cervantes states that the information from the archives ends in a particularly exciting cliffhanger, and in Chapter IX, he describes finding an Arabic manuscript called "The History of Don Quixote of La Mancha, written by Cide Hamete Benengeli, an Arab historian."

 In Part Two (published in 1615), the young scholar Carrasco informs Don Quixote that the story of his adventures is well-known, thanks to the publication of his history by Cide Hamete.

 Cide Hamete is Moorish, although this adjective is not explicitly applied to him.
 Cervantes says that he is "Arabian and Manchegan": in other words, a Spanish Muslim Arab-speaker, and not a North African or an Ottoman.
 However, in Part Two, Chapter XLIV, Benengeli writes, "I, though a Moor..."

+Scholar Maria Rosa Menocal offers a broader cultural interpretation of Cervantes’ device.
+In her acclaimed work The Ornament of the World, Menocal argues that presenting Cide Hamete Benengeli as a Moorish historian is more than a humorous ruse—it is a nostalgic invocation of Spain’s lost multicultural era of convivencia.
+She highlights how the discovery of an Arabic manuscript amid a post‑Reconquista society devoid of Jews and Muslims subtly recalls Toledo’s interfaith memory.
+Rather than mere parody, Menocal sees Cervantes’ framing as a literary gesture that preserves the intellectual milieu of al‑Andalus within the structure of his novel.

 Parody of chivalric romances

 Cervantes' use of the supposed translation of a true record of events is a parody of an element commonly found in the books of chivalry.
-For example, in the Cristalián de España, author Beatriz Bernal claims that she found a book in an ancient tomb, and explains her decision to copy it.
+For example, Wolfram von Eschenbach attributes his Parzival to a translation made by the Provençal Kyot of an Arabic manuscript from Toledo; in the Cristalián de España, author Beatriz Bernal claims that she found a book in an ancient tomb, and explains her decision to copy it.
 Another example can be seen in Florisando by Páez de Ribera, who claims to have translated a work of Greek origin from the Tuscan.
 These adventures are never presented as inventions of the authors themselves, thus giving them greater credibility.
 The tweaking of this narrative convention gave Cervantes the opportunity to make humorous, ironic comments, and even play several fictional games.